Black Friday Cyber Monday Sale! 40% off!

 Training for Anxious Dogs

 In addition to some form of anxiety medication, you may need to incorporate special exercises into your dog's training.
 This can help your dog become more confident and feel positive in the future.
-Exposing your dog to triggers at a safe level is the first step.
+Exposing your dog to triggers at a safe level is the first step to boosting your dog's confidence.

 This training method is known as desensitization.
 If your dog's fear is loud noise from a vacuum, train your dog to feel comfortable around it.
 Let them sniff the vacuum or be in the same room as the vacuum while it's turned off.